What is Low FODMAP? What is Not?

 - It is not necessary to avoid natural flavors in the UK and Europe if present in quantities less than 2%.

-- It is not necessary to avoid natural flavors in Canada if listed as the last ingredient.
+- It is not necessary to avoid natural flavors in Canada.

 In these situations if an actual high FODMAP ingredient is in fact present, this minute portion is unlikely to trigger an IBS response.
 It is important to remember that several foods containing garlic and onion have a Green Light pass from Monash.
 I would like to also quote Joanna Baker APD/AN/RN from Everyday Nutrition: